ebobby/tracing.js/README.md

 * arguments
   An array of arguments passed to the function.
 * depth
   Trace depth, an integer representing the depth of traced calls.
-(This is not a stack depth per se).
+(This is not a stack depth per se unless you are actually tracing every function).

+Returns Tracing.js itself so calls can be chained.

 Examples: